GrinonBarrett/Taksidos/Core Rules/0=Basics/3=Skills.md

+## SKILLS
+These represent particular skills anyone can do, but the character excels at.
+If a character is proficient in an appropriate skill, they roll an additional d6 and add the result to their check/save.

 **• Alchemy**: The ability to identify and create magical potions of various sorts.
 Potions which can be created by a player have their requirements listed in their entry.

 **• Animal Empathy**: The ability to handle domesticated animals properly.
 Also can be used to interact with non-magical creatures in some circumstances.